 We want men and women everywhere to flourish in their lives and relationships.
 The sad truth is that 1 in 4 women around the world experiences violence from an intimate partner during their lives.

-We exist to end violence against women in all its forms.
+Often, domestic abuse is seen as a women's issue.
 But violence against women is not a women’s issue; it’s a human issue.

 What you can do

 Increasingly, men are asking 'What can we do to make women feel and be safer?'
 There's no quick answer to such a complex problem but there are some simple things to get you going: